+void SetTabs(w, tab_count, tabs)

+Widget w;

-void SetTabs(w, t abs); W Specifies the TextSink object. tab_count Specifies the number of tabs passed in tabs . tabs Specifies the position, in characters, of the tab stops.
+int tab_count, tabs;wSpecifies the TextSink object.tab_countSpecifies the number of tabs passed in tabs.tabsSpecifies the position, in characters, of the tab stops.

 This function is responsible for the converting character positions passed to it into whatever internal positions the TextSink uses for tab placement.